Cemetery Prices

 7.3 Applying to Open a Grave for Interments

-A person requiring to have an interment made in any grave, shall sign an application which can be obtained from one of our Cemetery Administrator’s Office, giving the following particulars for registration:-
+A person requiring to have an interment made in any grave, shall complete a burial notification form which can be obtained from our Cemetery Administrator’s Office, giving the following particulars for registration:-

 • forename and surname